 Reheat caramel between each apple for 15 to 20 seconds, if needed and repeat process with the rest of the apples.

 Please note, that I am not saying that Once Upon a Time is a rip off of Fables, I am saying that Fables is awesome.
 End of story.
-If you are tuning into Walking Dead on Sunday nights on AMC, I highly suggest reading the original comics too (who knows, maybe I’ll do a giveaway for those someday too!).
+If you are tuning into Walking Dead on Sunday nights on AMC, I highly suggest reading the original comics, too.